List of books in The Railway Series: Small Railway Engines

-The Fat Controller has been using a special new kind of ballast, which Donald and Douglas say is brought by "verra wee engines".
-Duck is intrigued, and goes to see what the fuss is about.
-He discovers a miniature railway with three small engines named Mike, Bert and Rex.
+The Fat Controller has been using a special new kind of ballast, which Donald and Douglas say it is brought by "verra wee engines".
+Duck is intrigued and goes to see what the fuss is about.
+He discovers a miniature railway with three small engines named Mike, Rex and Bert.
 The focus then shifts to the small engines themselves, and some of the adventures they have.